julianpeeters/sbt-plugin-example/README.md

 sbt-plugin-example
 ==================

-An example of a custom sbt command
+Please see the appropriate branches for examples of a custom task and a custom command, used as an sbt plugin